-Diversity Targets Progress, Plan & Timeline Ensure appropriate balance, skills, experience and knowledge to drive the Group's strategy, business and focus In FY2023, the NC conducted a thorough review of the Board's composition, assessing skills, experience, and knowledge.
-Given the Group's current emphasis on ongoing operational restructuring, the NC has determined that the existing Board possesses a diverse and balanced range of skills, experience, and knowledge crucial to the Company's needs.
-This includes directors with experience and expertise in the relevant hospitality and property industries, accounting and tax, and quantity survey.
+Diversity Targets Progress, Plan & Timeline Ensure appropriate balance, skills, experience and knowledge to drive the Group's strategy, business and focus The NC conducted a thorough review of the Board's composition, assessing skills, experience, and knowledge.
+The NC has determined that the existing Board possesses a diverse and balanced range of skills, experience, and knowledge crucial to the Company's needs.
+This includes directors with experience and expertise in relevant hospitality and property industries, accounting and tax, quantity survey, and banking and finance.
 Such diversity ensures a productive exchange of ideas and perspectives within the Board, aligning effectively with the Group's current operations and strategic focus.
-With the proposed retirement of Mr Fang Swee Peng and the redesignation of Mr Tan Kok Aun as Non-Independent Non-Executive Director at the forthcoming AGM scheduled on 29 April 2024, the NC and the Board will actively seek a suitable candidate to fill the vacant position to complement the existing skill set of the Board.
-To have at least one female representation on Board The Board comprises of seven male and one female director.
-The NC and the Board acknowledge the benefits of having gender diversity in offering differing opinion, and target to maintain at least one female director on Board.
-In identifying suitable candidates for new appointments to the Board, the NC would ensure that female candidates were included for consideration, and is actively seeking a qualified female candidate with the appropriate skills, experience, and knowledge to join the Board.
+To have at least one female representation on Board The NC and the Board acknowledge the benefits of having gender diversity in offering differing opinion, and target to maintain at least one female director on Board.
+As of the date of this Report, the Board comprises of six male and two female directors.
+In identifying suitable candidates for new appointments to the Board, the NC would ensure that female candidates with the right skills, experience, and knowledge were included for consideration to join the Board when needed.